 - Kayak the sea caves around Santa Cruz Island

-- Scorpion Beach, Cavern Point Loop (2 miles), and Scorpion Canyon Loop (4.5 miles) on Santa Cruz Island
+- Enjoy Scorpion Beach and do the Cavern Point Loop (2 miles) and Scorpion Canyon Loop (4.5 miles) on Santa Cruz Island

 - Hike up to Inspiration Point and see the tide pools at Frenchy’s Cove on Anacapa Island